ainstarc/git-init/README.md

 2. Browse the matching Git commands
 3. Click "Copy" to copy the command to your clipboard
 4. Use the category filters to narrow down results
+5. Select your preferred theme from the dropdown in the header

 ## Examples of Natural Language Queries